 There are many different tools which can be used to record information about collections.
 When deciding between open source or commercial software, there are some factors worth considering:

-- The existing shape of your data: do you need to ingest existing content or are you starting from scratch?
+- Existing data: do you need to ingest existing content or are you starting from scratch?

 - Finance: do you have an ongoing budget for this – paying for licences plus support contracts, possible hosting fees and initial start-up costs?
 If not, open-source and low-cost solutions do exist

 - IT support: do you have access to technical support?
 Will you need to install and manage software independently?
 Do you have adequate tools – PCs, network, internet connection, etc?